SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/2-ObjectStructure/objectStructure.md

-## Object Representation and Memory Organization
+## Object Representation and Memory Access

 Before delving inside the internals of the VM execution, it is important to understand the data it manipulates, in our case, Pharo objects.